quizbowl/collegecalendar/CONTRIBUTING.md

 For major updates, it is encouraged to set up a development environment so that you can test changes locally on your computer.
 There is a one-time overhead of setting up Jekyll (the static site generator), Git (version control system), and GitHub (to communicate changes with the community via pull requests) if you haven’t done so, in addition to a learning curve for each tool.
 Reach out for help getting started.

+# But I’m afraid of breaking something

+There’s nothing to be afraid of.
+“Editing” on GitHub creates a pull request, after which there’s a review step – thus, the “request” part of “pull request.”

 ## Why use GitHub PRs?
 Doesn’t that make it harder to contribute?

 The college quizbowl calendar is primarily a website (that is backed by structured data stored in plain text) and not in itself a mere database of information.